Skip to main content

 Ask your AI coding assistant to generate a short Python program

-(4-6 lines) that uses variables and print to display information
+(4-6 lines) that uses variables and print statements to display

-about a person or place.
-Tell it to include type hints and
+information about a person or place.
+Tell it to NOT explain

 After the AI generates the program, look away from the response.
 On paper, write down: What does this program do?
 What will it print?
 What happens if one of the variables is empty?
 Rate your confidence 1-5.
 Only after you have written your predictions and confidence score should you ask the AI to run it.
 Record where your prediction matched and where it diverged.